Eastern Flyer: Future of passenger rail service in Northeast Oklahoma

 The original sale agreement with Stillwater Central called for the state to retain the right to acquire a passenger rail easement should the company decide not to operate such a service after 10 years.
 The sale agreement also required the line be accessible to other rail companies, and that within seven years the Stillwater Central upgrade the line, from Class II to Class III, to enable trains to safely travel at faster speeds.
 Class III permits freight traffic up to 40 mph and passenger traffic up to 60 mph.
 Stillwater Central has upgraded the rail line as agreed.
 So future passenger rail projects over the Sooner Sub by another party remain possible.

-Part of the impetus for the project was the possibility of interconnecting with Amtrak's Heartland Flyer at Oklahoma City for linking to Fort Worth and the rest of the Amtrak system.
+Part of the impetus for the project was the possibility of interconnecting with Amtrak's Heartland Flyer at Oklahoma City for linking to the Texas Eagle at Fort Worth and hence the rest of the Amtrak system.
 Concerns about the continuing viability of the Heartland Flyer have been voiced from time to time, as when in 2016 issues were raised centering on the subsidies paid by the states of Oklahoma and Texas for the service.
-However, the route has so far remained in operation.
+The route remained in operation, and expansion has even been discussed with respect to extending the line from Oklahoma City to Newton, Kansas, to connect to Amtrak's Southwest Chief, a proposal backed for many years by a group called the Northern Flyer Alliance.
+But in 2025, the Texas legislature declined to provide the requested $7.05 million in Heartland Flyer funding for the 2025-2027 period, which could've led to the existing service being cut by October 1, 2025.
+Later that year, however, the North Central Texas Council of Governments awarded $3.5 million from its Regional Toll Revenue allocations to keep the train running through 2026.